Bloom-host/BloomDocs/docs/plugins_and_modifications/installing-plugins.md

 ### Installing Plugins

 1. You'll first need to find the plugin you wish to install.
 Downloads can be found on a variety of sites.
 Common places are [spigotmc.org](https://spigotmc.org/resources), [bukkit.org](https://dev.bukkit.org), [Modrinth](https://modrinth.com/plugins) [Hangar](https://hangar.papermc.io/) or you can use our [Plugin Installer](https://panel.atpbhosting.com/) in Panel.
-2. , save the plugin to your local machine.
+2. In any case, save the plugin to your local machine.
 Plugins can either be uploaded via the [web panel](https://mc.bloom.host) or through [SFTP](../using_the_panel/sftp.md) If you're uploading in bulk, go with the latter.
 3. In your server's root directory, locate the `plugins` folder, if it's not there then create a new directory named `plugins`.
 Navigate into this folder, and upload your plugin's file there!
 4. Most plugins will require you to restart your server before they take effect.